jooyoungseo/mboxr/README.md

 R Package Installation
 ----------------------

-`mboxR` has not been submitted to CRAN.
+`mboxr` has not been submitted to CRAN.
 Please install the package using `devtools` like below:

 ``` r